mikke89/RmlUi/readme.md

 - Removed RenderInterface::GetPixelsPerInch, instead the pixels per inch value has been fixed to 96 PPI, as per CSS specs.
 To achieve a scalable user interface, instead use the 'dp' unit.
 - Removed 'top' and 'bottom' from z-index property.
 - See changes to the declaration of decorators and font-effects above.
+- Also, see removal of manual reference counting above.

 #### Events